anchit-choudhry/cra-custom-template/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: concat-map, json-stable-stringify-without-jsonify, minimist, text-table.
-A copy of the source code may be downloaded from git://github.com/substack/node-concat-map.git (concat-map), git://github.com/samn/json-stable-stringify.git (json-stable-stringify-without-jsonify), git://github.com/minimistjs/minimist.git (minimist), git://github.com/substack/text-table.git (text-table).
+The following software may be included in this product: concat-map, json-stable-stringify-without-jsonify, minimist, static-eval, text-table.
+A copy of the source code may be downloaded from git://github.com/substack/node-concat-map.git (concat-map), git://github.com/samn/json-stable-stringify.git (json-stable-stringify-without-jsonify), git://github.com/minimistjs/minimist.git (minimist), git://github.com/substack/static-eval.git (static-eval), git://github.com/substack/text-table.git (text-table).
 This software contains the following license and notice below:

 This software is released under the MIT license: